EST Men: Production

 The episode was written by Joel Fields and series creator Joe Weisberg and directed by Daniel Sackheim.
 The episode marks the first appearance of Frank Langella as Gabriel, mentor of Elizabeth and Philip.
 Beginning with this episode, Lev Gorn, Costa Ronin, and Richard Thomas are credited as series regulars.

 Reception

-The episode was watched by 1.895 million viewers and scored 0.6 ratings in 18-49 demographics, as per Nielsen ratings.
+The episode was watched by 1.895 million viewers and scored 0.6 ratings in 18–49 demographics, as per Nielsen ratings.
 The critics reviewed the episode positively.
 The A.V.
-Club rated gave the episode an A−.
+Club gave the episode an A−.
 Alan Sepinwall from Hitfix reviewed the episode positively.
-TV.com described the episode as "EST Men was mainly a set-up/catch-up hour, but it unfolded in the taut fashion The Americans has come to perfect, and that's kind of all it needed to do."
+TV.com wrote that "EST Men was mainly a set-up/catch-up hour, but it unfolded in the taut fashion The Americans has come to perfect, and that's kind of all it needed to do."